alex4lbin/vagrant-labs/README.md

 ## ddd-lab

 This lab sets up DHCP and DNS servers with some basic configurations along with a couple of clients.
 Additionally it installs several packages like vim and tshark for testing and experimenting purposes.
-Also, I'm planning on adding Domain Controller into this environment (hence the name "ddd").
+Also, I'm planning on adding Directory Services into this environment (hence the name "ddd").

 * In order for this lab to work properly you must disable DHCP server in a VirtualBox private network associated with this lab